AlexLamper/Lucerny/README.md

 > Welcome to the Lucerny website, a NextJS-based platform designed to showcase information about Lucerny.
 Explore our pages to learn more about us, our mission, and how to get in touch.

 ## General Information
-The Lambdago website is a modern, NextJS-powered platform that provides users with insights into the world of Lambdago.
-From our company overview to ways of reaching out, the Lambdago website serves as a central hub for information.
+The Lucerny website is a modern, NextJS-powered platform that provides users with insights into the world of Lucerny.
+From our company overview to ways of reaching out, the Lucerny website serves as a central hub for information.

 ## Technologies Used
 - NextJS